qmk/qmk_firmware/docs/feature_auto_shift.md

 When you tap a key, it stays depressed for a short period of time before it is then released.
 This depressed time is a different length for everyone.
 Auto Shift defines a constant `AUTO_SHIFT_TIMEOUT` which is typically set to twice your normal pressed state time.
-When you press a key, a timer starts and then stops when you release the key.
-If the time depressed is greater than or equal to the `AUTO_SHIFT_TIMEOUT`, then a shifted version of the key is emitted.
-If the time is less than the `AUTO_SHIFT_TIMEOUT` time, then the normal state is emitted.
+When you press a key, a timer starts, and if you have not released the key after the `AUTO_SHIFT_TIMEOUT` period, then a shifted version of the key is emitted.
+If the time is less than the `AUTO_SHIFT_TIMEOUT` time, or you press another key, then the normal state is emitted.

+If you hold the key down, it will repeat the shifted key.
+If you want to repeat the normal key, then tap it once then immediately (within `TAPPING_TERM`) hold it down again.
+The ability to repeat the normal key like this will be disabled if `TAPPING_FORCE_HOLD` is set.

 ## Are There Limitations to Auto Shift?

 Yes, unfortunately.

-1. Key repeat will cease to work.
-For example, before if you wanted 20 'a' characters, you could press and hold the 'a' key for a second or two.
-This no longer works with Auto Shift because it is timing your depressed time instead of emitting a depressed key state to your operating system.
-2. You will have characters that are shifted when you did not intend on shifting, and other characters you wanted shifted, but were not.
+You will have characters that are shifted when you did not intend on shifting, and other characters you wanted shifted, but were not.
 This simply comes down to practice.
 As we get in a hurry, we think we have hit the key long enough for a shifted version, but we did not.
 On the other hand, we may think we are tapping the keys, but really we have held it for a little longer than anticipated.

 ## How Do I Enable Auto Shift?